 Table of Contents

-Snow leopards are medium-sized great cats, weighing 27 to 54 kilograms and measuring 1.2 to 1.5 meters, whose thick, luxurious coat of pearly grey fur bears black rosettes.
-Males are roughly 30% larger than females of the species.
+The magnificent beast is a medium-sized great cat, weighing 27 to 54 kilograms and measuring 1.2 to 1.5 meters, whose thick, luxurious coat of pearly grey fur bears black rosettes.
+Males are roughly 30% larger than females of the iconic species.

 These leopards live high in the Himalayas and other mountains of Central Asia, hunting mountain animals like blue sheep, Asiatic ibex, hares and marmots, game birds, and occasionally domestic animals such as goats.

-The paws are also completely fur-covered for better insulation.
-The snow leopard’s nasal cavities are enlarged to process thin, cold air better, giving its forehead a distinctive domed look.
+The fur-covered feet where their paws are also completely fur-covered for better insulation.
+The top predator and its nasal cavities are enlarged to process thin, cold air better, giving its forehead a distinctive domed look.

 These solitary animals have small litters of 2 to 3 cubs.

-These great cats are found throughout the main Central Asian mountain ranges.
+These great large cats are found throughout main Central Asia’s high mountains ranges.
 China’s Tibet region holds a relatively high population, and animals are also found in India, Nepal, Russia, Pakistan, Tajikistan, Uzbekistan, Myanmar, Kazakhstan, Bhutan, and Afghanistan.

-Snow leopards are mountain creatures found high in the cold, dry, snowy environs of the highest mountains at typical altitudes from 3,000 meters to 6,700 meters.
+They are mountain creatures found high in the winter cold, dry, snowy environs of the highest mountains at typical altitudes from 3,000 meters to 6,700 meters.

 See Related: Environmental Organizations in India